Open Agent Toolkit

 1. Summary (oat-project-summary) — generates summary.md as institutional memory from project artifacts; PR-final and completion will auto-refresh it if you have not already run it or if it is stale

-2. Documentation (oat-project-document) — optional sync of project docs; now uses the shared tools.project-management config signal to decide whether repo-reference refresh should run before docs analysis
+2. Documentation (oat-project-document) — optional sync of project docs; now uses the shared tools.project-management config signal to decide whether repo-reference refresh should run before docs analysis, and should recommend new docs pages/directories when the shipped work introduces a capability area that the docs app does not already cover

 3. PR (oat-project-pr-final) — creates PR description (auto-refreshes summary.md first when needed, then uses it as source), sets oat_phase_status: pr_open, and tracks actual PR existence with oat_pr_status / oat_pr_url